rgrempel/elm-web-api/README.md

     In elm-lang/core, as
     [`String.toInt`](http://package.elm-lang.org/packages/elm-lang/core/2.1.0/String#toInt)

+*   `prompt : String -> String -> Task () String`

+    The browser's `window.prompt()` function.

+    The first parameter is a message, and the second parameter is a default response.

+    The task will succeed with the user's response, or fail if the user cancels or enters blank text.

 *   `scroll`, `scrollBy`, `scrollTo`, `scrollX`, `scrollY` There are a few puzzles about how to best adapt these for Elm, so I'm not sure a simplistic approach would be best -- a module that thought through